bashaus/jquery.oozer/README.md

 Uses the Array.sort() function callback to allow you to order items.
 Despite the fact Oozer reorders items in the DOM, by default Oozer will try and keep everything in the original order that you arranged it in HTML.
 This is done through the HTML5 attribute "data-oozer-id" which is set with the object is initialised.

-For more information, see "JavaScript Kit tutorial on Sorting":http://www.javascriptkit.com/javatutors/arraysort.shtml.
+For more information, see [JavaScript Kit tutorial on Sorting](http://www.javascriptkit.com/javatutors/arraysort.shtml).

 ## Optional extensions

 ### Easing

 You can create smooth animations for Oozer by including an easing library.
-You can find "a great easing library at GSGD":http://gsgd.co.uk/sandbox/jquery/easing/.
+You can find [a great easing library at GSGD](http://gsgd.co.uk/sandbox/jquery/easing/).

 ### Scaling

 To zoom in/out your items when oozing, you can use a scaling effect as well as an opacity effect.
 In order to use scaling, you must install a scaling library for jQuery.
-You can find "a great scaling library at zachstronaut.com":http://www.zachstronaut.com/posts/2009/08/07/jquery-animate-css-rotate-scale.html.
+You can find [a great scaling library at zachstronaut.com](http://www.zachstronaut.com/posts/2009/08/07/jquery-animate-css-rotate-scale.html).

 ## Tips